PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/seal_recognition.en.md

 paddlex --get_pipeline_config seal_recognition --save_path ./my_path
 ```

-If you have obtained the configuration file, you can customize the settings for the seal text recognition production line by simply modifying the `pipeline` parameter value in the `create_pipeline` method to the path of the production line configuration file.
+If you have obtained the configuration file, you can customize the settings for the seal text recognition pipeline by simply modifying the `pipeline` parameter value in the `create_pipeline` method to the path of the pipeline configuration file.
 The example is as follows:

 ```python
 from paddlex import create_pipeline